williamgrosset/oracle/README.md

 + Test on linux lab machine

 ## Overview
 This project was an assignment for the [Operating Systems](https://github.com/williamgrosset/oracle/blob/master/csc360_p3.pdf) class at the University of Victoria.
-The file system implementation
+The file system implementation...

 ## Usage
 ### Compile